raymyers/ate-your-greens/README.md

 perform Download({name: "index.html", content: page})
 ```

-The AYG subset would disallow the `perform` keyword.

 More examples in `examples` folder.

-There are some decisions made to make it easier to generate parsers for many languages.
-For instance:
+There are some decisions made to make it easier to generate parsers for many languages, for instance the semi-colon after `let` statements is mandatory.

-* Semi-colons after `let` are not mandatory

 ## Targets